 - Then add chopped boiled potatoes or siddho aloo.

-- Add all vegetable salads like chopped onion, tomatoes, and cucumber.
+- Add chopped onion, tomatoes, and cucumber.

 - Then add chopped coriander leaves, green chillies and finely chopped ginger.

-- Then add white and black salt respectively.
+- Then add white and black salt, respectively.

-- Add jhal murir bhaja masala or ground roasted spices or powdered masala(prepared at beginning of this recipe).
+- Add jhal murir bhaja masala or ground roasted spices or powdered masala(prepared at the beginning of this recipe).

 - Then add aam tel or achar er tel or spicy achar oil.

 - Add normal store-bought kasundi(homemade aam kasundi) or Bengali mustard sauce.
-Though I used store-bought normal kasundi but the homemade aam kasundi is best for use in this recipe.

 - Adding a drizzle of our pungent mustard oil or sorsher tel.